DrShaimaaAli/CloudThresholdBook/Content/Ch7-DevOps.md

 Figure 7.5: Cluster created through command line

 6. Create a file with a name that ends with .yaml extension and include the specifications provided in listing 7.1.
+7. In order to create the deployment, we can use the command

+`kubectl create -f <file.yaml>` or
+`kubectl apply -f <file.yaml>`

-7. In order to create the deployment, we can use the command kubectl create -f \&lt;file.yaml\&gt; or kubectl apply -f \&lt;file.yaml\&gt;, here we&#39;re going to use apply since it can be used to update the configurations as well.
+here we&#39;re going to use apply since it can be used to update the configurations as well.

 8. We can see in the figure below that the deployment and the pod were created as expected.

 ![pictures/Picture7.5.png](pictures/Picture7.6.png)